Test False

 Research suggests that a key indicator of organisational success is a company’s ability to make their employees feel heard.

 Giving employees a voice is a critical component of establishing a workforce that is happy, more productive and engaged.
 However, employees must be convinced that their suggestions play an integral role in decision making.
 They will then become willing to communicate ideas, concerns and opinions within their role.
+If employees don't have a voice in the workplace, it can cause big problems as leaders often need their employees to raise issues that may otherwise be overlooked.

 When you’re not heard, you just do what you’re told without questioning or offering to speak up and change things because you don't think anything will happen.
 This will cause overall disengagement and poor company culture.